-The Postrider is a general interest website that covers topics as diverse as movies, TV, music, leisure, lifestyle, politics, and science.
+The Postrider is a self-funded general interest website that covers topics as diverse as movies, TV, music, lifestyle, politics, and science.
 You’ll find all kinds of content from our talented and knowledgeable staff and contributors, ranging from election predictions, album reviews, travel tips, and even some personal narratives.
 Hopefully some of that piques your interest.

 Who is The Postrider?

 Scroll down below to learn about our editors and co-founders.
 But most importantly know that you can be The Postrider as well!
 We’re open to submissions from anybody and everybody who has something interesting to say in an interesting way.
 Unfortunately, this is a volunteer effort, so we cannot pay contributors (yet).
 But if you’d like to write something for us and have it posted for the world to see, drop us a line at firstname.lastname@example.org.

 Chief Marketing Officer